kevi-nguyen/ChessGameRecognition/README.md

 - **Automatic Move Detection**: Tracks and identifies chess moves by comparing previous board states to the current one.
 - **Stockfish Integration**: Utilizes Stockfish to compute the best move for the robot after each player move.
 - **Robot Control**: Translates chess moves into robot coordinates to make physical movements on the chessboard.
-- **Base64 Encoded Image Processing**: The chessboard image is encoded in Base64 format and transmitted to the recognition system.
+- **Base64 Encoded Image Processing**: The recognition system expects a chessboard image encoded in Base64 format and will decode it and further operate on it.
 - **FastAPI Integration**: Provides a RESTful API interface for managing chess games and processing snapshots.

 ## Requirements